 Crisp on the outside and fluffy on the inside, Whole Wheat Apple Cinnamon Waffles are perfectly spiced and bursting with chunks of sweet, tender apples…and they make your whole house smell heavenly as they bake!

-One of the things I’ve missed over the past few months has been making homemade breakfasts for my kids.
+One of the things I’ve missed over the past few months of writing my cookbook has been making homemade breakfasts for my kids.
 It sounds silly, but making homemade breakfast has always just been “my thing.”
 We’ve had slow cooker dinners coming out the ears, of course, but that left me with no time left to stock the fridge and pantry with the usual breakfast staples that I like to feed my kids during the school week — granola, breakfast cookies, smoothies, baked oatmeal, muffins, and the like.
 And even though my kids were perfectly happy eating cereal, the first thing I wanted to do today — when I wasn’t otherwise occupied putting three different recipes in three different slow cookers — was make some waffles!

 My 3-year-old has actually been eating frozen waffles lately, and I recently picked up an apple cinnamon-flavored variety that quickly became her new favorite…and I have to admit they make the whole house smell amazing when they’re in the toaster.
 So in my newfound freedom this morning, I decided to take my tried-and-true Homemade Whole Wheat Waffle Mix and turn it into easy, from-scratch Whole Wheat Apple Cinnamon Waffles!
 Let’s just say that the aroma emanating from the waffle iron — and the subsequent fluffy goodness under a pile of warm cinnamon apples and a drizzle of maple syrup — put those frozen waffles to shame.